 Some Design Issues

 Fiber amplifiers can be pumped in forward direction (i.e. with a pump wave copropagating with the signal wave), in the backward direction, or bidirectionally.
 The direction of the pump wave does not influence the small-signal gain, but the power efficiency of the saturated amplifier and also the noise characteristics.
 Bidirectional pumping can be a way not only to apply a high pump power, but also to achieve a low noise figure and a high power efficiency at the same time.

-Most fiber amplifiers (e.g. those based on erbium and ytterbium) operate on quasi-three-level transitions (neodymium-doped amplifiers are a notable exception).
-This means that in the unpumped state such amplifiers exhibit some losses caused by the active ions; only when a certain excitation level is exceeded, does actual amplification take place.
+Most fiber amplifiers (e.g. those based on erbium and ytterbium) operate on quasi-three-level transitions.
+(Neodymium-doped amplifiers are a notable exception.)
+This means that in the unpumped state such amplifiers exhibit some signal attenuation caused by the active ions; only when a certain excitation level is exceeded, actual amplification takes place.
 The quasi-three-level nature also has implications for amplifier noise, in particular an increased noise figure, which however can be minimized by certain design optimizations.